Modern YEAR FOURTEEN (Part 1)

 –Detective Comics #654-656

-–REFERENCE: In Justice League America #71 and Justice League America #76.
+–REFERENCE: In Justice League America #71, Justice League America #76, and Black Condor #12.
 January.
-Batman has nothing to do with this item, but he would be fully aware of what goes down.
+Batman isn’t directly involved with this item, but he would be fully aware of what goes down.
 In the wake of Superman’s recent death and funeral, the JLA and JLI have been shaken to their cores.
-Wonder Woman decides to take a more prominent role on the JLA team; and new members join, including the newest version of The Ray (Ray Terrill), Black Condor (Ryan Kendall), and Agent Liberty (Benjamin Lockwood).
+Wonder Woman decides to take a more prominent role on the JLA team, and new members join, including the newest version of The Ray (Ray Terrill), Black Condor (Ryan Kendall), and Agent Liberty (Benjamin Lockwood).
 Shortly after joining the JLA, the Ray departs to join the JLI.
 Basically, the Justice League lineups will be in a state of flux for the next few months to come.
-Note that Batman also doesn’t factor into the unlisted middle issues (Justice League of America #72-75), which feature a Dr. Destiny plot involving a dream (nightmare) version of the old Justice League.
+Note that Batman also doesn’t factor into the unlisted middle issues (Justice League of America #72-75), which feature a Dr. Destiny plot involving a dream (nightmare) version of the old Justice League, but he would likely be aware of the case details.
+In conversation with members of the JLA, Batman also learns specifically that Black Condor is an “odd but basically decent” guy.

 –REFERENCE: In Batman: Poison Ivy.
 Bruce befriends notorious playboy, perfumer, and fashion mogul Christopher DeJardin, head of the DeJardin International conglomerate.
 While not shown on our timeline ahead, Bruce and DeJardin will hang out every once in a while.

 –REFERENCE: In Batman: Shadow of the Bat #19-20 and Batman: Shadow of the Bat #34.
-Batman deals with mafiosos in the Buto Mob, led by the patriarch of the Buto family: Joey Buto.
+Batman combats against mafiosos in the Buto Mob, led by the patriarch of the Buto family, Joey Buto.
+Batman also deals with the Butos’ rivals, the Mahoon brothers (Johnny Mahoon and Mike Mahoon).

 –REFERENCE: In The Batman Files.
 Harold draws a picture of the Batcave for Batman.

 –REFERENCE: In Detective Comics #683 Part 2.
-Batman terrifies a random unnamed hood in Gotham’s Chelsea neighborhood, hanging him out of a window to obtain information.
+Batman terrifies an unnamed hood in Gotham’s Chelsea neighborhood, hanging him out of a window to obtain information.

 –REFERENCE: In Showcase ’94 #3.
 Batman busts Dr. Faustus and his henchmen.
 Faustus goes to Arkham Asylum.
 His henchmen go to Blackgate Penitentiary.